datudar/equity-risk-model/README.md

 ### Risk Analysis

 The total risk of the portfolio, benchmark, or active portfolio is defined as the square root of the sum of the squared factor risk and squared specific risk.
-Risk is further decomposed at both the factor-level and stock-level.
-And, for each level, we calculate the following three risk metrics:
+Risk is further decomposed at both the stock-level and factor-level.
+And, for each level, we calculate the following three risk measures:

 - Marginal contribution to risk
 - Contribution to risk
 - Percent contribution to risk

-To return a risk calculation, you call its respective method.
+To calculate a risk measure, you call its respective method.
 For example, the total factor risk of the portfolio, p, is called as:

 ```
 p.factor_risk_total()